Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Supplementary methods

 similar to our parameterization (\ref{eq:fz}) apart from the diagonal matrix $A$, the tanh transformation in our method, and absent noise.
 The model is trained using a generalized teacher forcing scheme.
 In every step, the state is replaced by a linear interpolation between the simulated state $\tilde{z}_t$ and the data $z_t$,

 with coefficient $\alpha \in [0;1]$.
 Such approach was shown theoretically to rectify to problem of exploding gradients in learning chaotic dynamics.

-We tested two variants of this approach.
-In the first variant, the full states of the system are estimated using time delay embedding (GTF-TD), and these states are used in the forcing scheme (\ref{eq:gtf}).
+We tested a variant of this approach using time embedding for state space projection.
+In this approach, the full states of the system are estimated using time delay embedding (GTF-TD), and these states are used in the forcing scheme (\ref{eq:gtf}).
 The observations are then equal to the states, $x_t = z_t$.
-In the second variant we avoid performing time delay embedding and rely on partial forcing instead (GTF-PF).
-The original time series is used, and only one dimension of the state is forced to the teacher signal in (\ref{eq:gtf}), while other variables are left to evolve freely.
-The observations are then equal to the first state of the system, $x_t = z_{t,1}$.
+We used the original implementation in Julia language provided by authors (\url{https://github.com/DurstewitzLab/GTF-shPLRNN}).